rage/cyber-security-base-19/data/module-2/part-3/security.md

 Python SQLite API provides two main methods for executing commands, `execute` and `executescript`.
 The latter along with the unsanitized data allows you to escape the current command, and tricks like `DROP TABLES` become possible.
-However, with `execute` you cannot escape the current command but you can still do significant damage.
+However, with `execute` you can execute only _one_ command.
+That is, you cannot escape the current command but you can still do significant damage.

 The exercise contains a database with the schema